douglas-f/douglas-f.github.io/_posts/2015-04-08-Powershell-Convert-O365-Mailbox-to-a-Shared-Mailbox.md

 Connect-O365
 ```

-Now, with a company of our size it is not uncommon to have multiple requests come in on our daily termination report that have mailboxes that need to be changed.
-As I didn’t want to have to rerun this script and enter credentials each time I used a DO loop to run the command multiple times without running the script each time.
+Now, with a company of our size, it is not uncommon to have multiple requests come in on our daily termination report that has mailboxes that need to be changed as I didn’t want to have to rerun this script and enter credentials each time I used a DO loop to run the command multiple times without running the script each time.

 ```powershell
 # Getting Name of the mailbox to be converted